 Consider a theoretical example, with two cases to be compared.
 In both cases conditions (1) and (2) are satisfied, but condition (3) is satisfied only in the second case.
-First case: ten sound-recorders with the same repertoire of melodies in each have been fixed so that they are activated by the sound of the last five bars of any melody in their repertoire, and then play this very melody.
-They are placed in such a manner and at such a distance of one another that the fist one activates the second, the second the third, etc. The first recorder plays melodies in random order at appropriate time intervals.
-Second case: ten sound-recorders have been fixed and placed so that the second-recorder records sound from the first, and then replays it, the third recorder records sound from the second and then replays it, and so on.
+First case: Ten sound-recorders with the same repertoire of melodies in each have been fixed so that they are activated by the sound of the last five bars of any melody in their repertoire, and then play this very melody.
+They are placed in such a manner and at such a distance of one another that the first one activates the second, the second the third, etc. The first recorder plays melodies in random order at appropriate time intervals.
+Second case: Ten sound-recorders have been fixed and placed so that the second recorder records sound from the first, and then replays it, the third recorder records sound from the second and them replays it, and so on.
 Only the first recorder has a ready repertoire of melodies, and it plays them in random order at appropriate time intervals.
 In both cases, an observer listening to these devices playing, each in turn, one melody after another, and unable to inspect them otherwise, would have some reasons to think she was witnessing a series of replications.
-In fact, this would be true in the second case, but not in the just, where only triggering takes place and no copying at all.
+In fact, this would be true in the second case, but not in the first, where only triggering takes place and no copying at all.
 This illustrates the point that, in the case of a causal chain that satisfies conditions (1) and (2), further evidence about the causal processes involved must be available before one is in a position to argue that condition (3) is also satisfied, and that one is dealing, therefore, with a true chain of replications.

 Let us go back, now, to our thought experiment.
-In the first task (memorizing and reproducing Figure 8.1), participants rely on general perceptual, memory and motor abilities.
-In other words, they rely on the general human ability imitate, an ability which is taken by memeticists to be extremely powerful.
+In the first task (memorising and reproducing figure 1), participants rely on general perceptual, memory and motor abilities.
+In other term, they rely on the general human ability to imitate, an ability which is taken by memeticists to be extremely powerful.
 In this case, however, it fails.
-In the second task (memorizing and reproducing Figure 8.2), the stimulus is recognized.
+In the second task (memorising and reproducing figure 2), the stimulus is recognised.
 That is, it triggers the activation of pre-existing knowledge.
-The stimulus is categorized as a token of a general type: a five-branched star drawn without lifting the pencil.
-Properties of the actual stimulus that are irrelevant to this categorization are just ignored.
-When asked, after ten minutes, to reproduce the stimulus, participants just produce another token of a five-branched star without, in most cases, even trying to remember what the original figure exactly looked like.
+The stimulus is categorised as a token of a general type: a five-branched star drawn without lifting the pencil.
+Properties of the actual stimulus that are irrelevant to this categorisation are just ignored.
+When asked, after ten minutes, to reproduce the stimulus, participants just produce another token of a five-branched star without, in most case, even trying to remember what the original figure exactly looked like.
 Their ability to perform well in this second task is not an ability to perceive and copy.
-It is an ability to recognize and re-produce, using for this, knowledge of the five-branched star type that they already possessed before encountering the token.
-It is not, then, that people are better at imitating Figure 8.1 than at imitating Figure 8.2.
-They are indeed bad at imitating Figure 8.1, and they are not imitating Figure 8.2 but merely producing a new token of the same recognizable type.
+It is an ability to recognise and re-produce, using, for this, knowledge of the five-branched-star type that they already possessed before encountering the token.
+It is not, then, that people are better at imitating figure 1 than at imitating figure 2.
+They are indeed bad at imitating figure 1, and they are not imitating figure 2 but merely producing a new token of the same recognisable type.